gohsonghan98/gitbookclone/document/function/Dataset/navCall/navCall.md

 ### Description

-Is a business management software (ERP) designed for small and medium-sized enterprises.
-As an ERP solution, it aims to automate key business functions in financials, operations, and human resources.
+Is a function that are needed when to use

 ### Flowchart